MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-replaceremoteprefix.md

 # bitsadmin replaceremoteprefix

-All files in the job whose remote URL begins with *OldPrefix* are changed to use *NewPrefix*.
+Changes all files in the job whose remote URL begins with *OldPrefix* to use *NewPrefix*.

 ## Syntax